-Join Steve Caplin for an in-depth discussion in this video Modifying the head, part of Learn Adobe Fuse CC: The Basics.
+Join Steve Caplin for an in-depth discussion in this video Modifying the head, part of Learning Adobe Fuse CC.

 - [Voiceover] Choosing your head is just the first part…of the process.…You can also customize it…to the shape that you want.…As we roll over the head,…you may have noticed before…that you're seeing these highlights.…And if you click on any highlighted area,…you can drag to change the shape.…Here, I'm pulling out the cheekbones.…Making them more pronounced.…Let's zoom in using the shift key as we drag.…And it very often helps to rotate…to a slightly off-center view…so you can see the effect more clearly.…